apprehension

 - The faculty by which ideas are conceived or by which perceptions are grasped; understanding.

-- Anticipation, mostly of things unfavorable; dread or fear at the prospect of some future ill.
+- Anticipation, especially of unfavorable things such as dread or fear or the prospect of something unpleasant in the future.

 - (anticipation of unfavorable things) alarm